kristinmaripasive/sanigo/README.md

 # Sanigo
 An Angular application to find public bathrooms according to one's location.
 It is a user generated application, meaning data stored in the database are created by users.
-Bathrooms will show reviews from other users and comments.
+Bathrooms will show reviews and comments from other users.

 ## Deployment
 The application is deployed using heroku.
 Accessible here: https://kristinmaripasive.github.io/sanigo/sanigo_angular/#/